-In addition to the P+S model, We also examine three alternative specifications.
+10 One challenge is the estimation of $\tilde{\lambda}$, which is the persistence parameter for prior-year test score, $Y{ijs,t-1}$.
+As noted in prior work, this estimate is biased upwards due to the presence of α (fixed student heterogeneity) in the error term (Andrabi et al., 2011; Guarino, Reckase, & Wooldridge, 2015).
+Further, specifications.
 First, to understand the importance of variance inflation introduced by the sparse networks of principals and schools, we estimate models that restrict the size of these networks.
-Specifically, we replace principal FE with principal-by-school FE, which we refer to as "principal-school + school FE" (P-S+S).
+Specifically, we replace principal FE with principal-by-school FE, which we refer to as "principal-school + school FE" (P-S+S FE).
 By estimating an effect for each principal-by-school spell rather than each principal, connected networks are restricted to a single school-principals cannot be compared across schools.
-While this greatly limits the comparison set for many principals, it also reduces the noise component inherent to the principal and school FE model.
+While this greatly limits the comparison set for many principals, it also reduces the noise component inherent to the P+S FE model.